vecxoz/vecstack/README.md

 ### 17. How many stacking levels should I use?

+***Note 1:*** The best architecture can be found only by experiment.
-***Note:*** Always remember that higher number of levels or models does NOT guarantee better result.
+***Note 2:*** Always remember that higher number of levels or models does NOT guarantee better result.
 The key to success in stacking (blending) is diversity - low correlation between models.

 For some example configurations see [Q16](https://github.com/vecxoz/vecstack#16-how-many-models-should-i-use-on-a-given-stacking-level)